 Bio

 I earned my Master's at Columbia University where I truly fell in love with evolutionary biology and genomics.
-My thesis investigated the genomic basis of behavioral variation in a social burying beetle under the supervision of Dustin Rubenstein and Sheng-Feng Shen, which was awarded the Alfred Russel Wallace Prize for the best MA thesis.
+My thesis investigated the genomic basis of behavioral variation in a social burying beetle under the supervision of Dustin Rubenstein and Sheng-Feng Shen.
 I was also fortunate enough to be in the lab of Molly Przeworski, working with Molly Schumer (now at Stanford) and Zack Baker to study the evolution of recombination across vertebrates.

-I am originally from Tokyo, Japan.
-I graduated from the University of Tokyo for my undergraduate degree where I worked with Nobuyuki Kutsukake on the evolution of (eu)sociality in the naked mole rat and other African rodents.
+Born and raised in Tokyo, Japan, I graduated from the University of Tokyo for my undergraduate degree where I worked with Nobuyuki Kutsukake on the evolution of (eu)sociality in the naked mole rat and other African rodents.

 I spent most of my youth chasing soccer balls, savoring ramen, and playing Nintendo games.
 Since moving to NYC for grad school, I've found a new passion for beautiful jazz and flavorful coffee.